Vertopal

 How to convert RLE to XPM?

-Wait a few moments for the converter to complete its job, then download your XPM file.
+Give the converter a few seconds, then download your XPM file.

 Convert RLE to XPM